 The academic standards required by the Whitacre College of Engineering and the Department of Mechanical Engineering are given in the introduction to the Whitacre College section of the catalog and summarized below.
 Exceptions to these standards are at the discretion of the dean of the Whitacre College of Engineering.

 Assessment.
 The department uses outcome assessments to monitor quality.
 All mechanical engineering students are required to take a comprehensive assessment examination during the senior year.
-The results of this examination are used for accreditation assessment purposes.
+The results of this examination and other assessment measures are used to evaluate the extent to which the program goals and student outcomes are met, for which actions are taken in an effort to continually improve the program.
 This examination is patterned after the national NCEES Fundamentals of Engineering (FE) examination.

 Minors.
 B.S.M.E. students who are interested in obtaining a minor can do so through the application of the electives and dual credit towards the 18-hour minors requirement.
 The department encourages minors in the following areas: bioengineering, nuclear engineering, petroleum engineering, civil engineering, environmental engineering, computer science, geology, mathematics, and physics.
 For more detailed information on how to incorporate a minor into the mechanical engineering degree, contact the department advisor.

 A minor in mechanical engineering consists of 18 or more hours of mechanical engineering coursework, including 6 credit hours of upper-division courses beyond any mechanical engineering or equivalent courses already required by the student's home department.